Hemiun/fedbox/dev/howto.md

 as a result a couple of files will be created in the bin directory

-6. For app initialization (storage creation, oauth client creation, superuser creation) call bootstrap initApp command:
+6. For app initialization (storage creation, oauth client creation, superuser creation) call bootstrap initApp command.
+You must pass as arguments oauth client secret and redirect url.
  > ./bin/fedboxctl bootstrap initApp -secret=<...> -redirectUri=<...>

-Please, save data that will be print as result
+Please, save data that will be print as result.

 7. Run the server
     ./bin/fedbox -env=dev